hober/html5-el/README.markdown

+# html5-el - edit XHTML5 documents with nxml-mode

 This project provides the ability to use `nxml-mode` to edit XHTML5 documents with validation.

+## How to use

 First, you'll need to fetch the RELAX NG schema from the WHAT Task Force subversion repository; a simple `make relaxng` in this directory should do the trick.

 Next, you'll need to add this directory to your `load-path`.
 Let's assume you've placed it in `~/code/html5-el/`.